-In order to provide sufficient access for DPU-E, the following requirements shall be met if a transformer is located near the fence.
+In order to provide sufficient access for the Department of Public Utilities - Electric, the following requirements shall be met if a transformer is located near the fence:

-A ten foot (10') clearance must be kept in front of the side in which the transformer opens, if no gate or removable section of the fence is incorporated.
+A ten-foot (10') clearance must be kept in front of the side on which the transformer opens, if no gate or removable section of the fence is incorporated.

 If proper clearance cannot be achieved, a gate or removable fence section must be installed in a manner so that the section can be removed without the use of tools.

-In order to provide sufficient access for DPU-E, the following conditions must be met if a pedestal is located near the fence.
+In order to provide sufficient access for the Department of Public Utilities - Electric, the following condition must be met if a pedestal is located near the fence:

 Always Call JULIE Before You Dig at 8-1-1 or (800) 892-0123.

-If you have any further questions concerning this matter or your electrical service, please contact the DPU-E Operations Division at (630) 420-6181.
+If you have any further questions concerning this matter or your electrical service, please contact the Department of Public Utilities - Electric Operations Division at (630) 420-6181.